Tearaway (video game): Plot

-After introducing the Messenger and the You to each other, the Green Man spontaneously creates the "Scraps", intended to be the enemy of the story who apparently come from the You's world through the hole in the sun, and send some after the Messenger, forcing the You to save them.
-After doing so, the Green Man informs the Messenger to head for the sun and deliver a message to the You.
+After introducing the Messenger and the You to each other, the Green Man creates the "Scraps", intended to be the enemy of the story.
+The Scraps attack the Messenger, forcing the You to save them.
+Following this, the Green Man informs the Messenger to head for the sun and deliver a message to the You.
 The You helps the Messenger navigate through a now Scrap-infested ValleyFold, and assist the people living there via helping them complete a ceremony involving apple-picking in an Orchard by defeating the nearby Scraps.
 The people then tell the Messenger to go to Gibbet Hill, a mountain that has a gigantic catapult which can help them reach the sun.
-After enlisting a Scarecrow pumpkin head for help, the Messenger makes their way up Gibbet Hill, the You assisting them all the while.
+Enlisting a Scarecrow pumpkin head for help, the Messenger makes their way up Gibbet Hill, the You assisting them all the while.
 After reaching the top, however, the Messenger finds that the sun is facing the opposite direction of the catapult, forcing the You to turn the mountain so that it faces the sun, much to the Messenger's marvel.
 The Messenger is then launched towards the sun on the Catapult.

 However, just as the Messenger reaches the sun, the Fortune Teller, having "heard [that story] before," causes a Scrap to jump at the Messenger, forcing them to crash land on SogPort, an island that was once a part of ValleyFold that suffers from constant earthquakes.
 After crashing into the forest of SogPort, the Messenger encounters a baby Wendigo, a species of apex predator in SogPort, being chased by a group of Scraps.
 After defeating them, the baby Wendigo joins them.
 However, much to the Messenger's horror, the baby Wendigo is kidnapped by the Scraps just before they enter SogPort's main town.
-The Messenger finds the Fortune Teller in a tavern, who tells him to head to the opposite side of the island, apparently being the location of the source of the earthquakes, promising to put the messenger back on their course to the sun if they do.
-After navigating through a valley of Wendigos, the messenger discovers a scientific facility, which is quickly overrun by Scraps.
-The messenger makes their way to the head scientist's office, where she starts to inform the Messenger about the source of the earthquakes.
-However, just as she is about to explain, the Scraps cause a cave-in on the floor of the office, and the messenger falls into a series of caverns.
+The Messenger finds the Fortune Teller in a tavern, who tells them to head to the opposite side of the island, apparently being the location of the source of the earthquakes, promising to put the messenger back on their course to the sun if they do.
+After navigating through a valley of Wendigos, the Messenger discovers a scientific facility, which is quickly overrun by Scraps.
+The Messenger makes their way to the head scientist's office, where she starts to inform the Messenger about the source of the earthquakes.
+However, just as she is about to explain, the Scraps cause a cave-in on the floor of the office, and the Messenger falls into a series of caverns.
 There, the Messenger finds the Scraps' apparent headquarters.